 Applications will be evaluated to determine if they meet eligibility criteria and minimum qualifications.
-Once they pass this threshold, then applications will be scored based on the scoring criteria in Section 5.1.
+Applications that do not pass this threshold review will be disqualified from further consideration.
+Applications that pass threshold review will be scored by a committee based on the scoring criteria below.
 Awards will be determined by the review committee.